What Are the Essential Security Features for Charity Auction Software?

 Scammers target nonprofits and schools.
 Many use stolen credit cards at online auctions.

 Example: Your organization offers a luxury watch.
 Someone bids $3,000 and wins.
 The payment succeeds, so you ship the watch.
-A week later, you receive an alert—the payment used a stolen credit card.
+A week later, you receive an alert.
+The payment used a stolen credit card.
 The real cardholder disputes the charge, and the $3,000 is reversed.
 You lose both the watch and the money.

 Fraud is rare but it happens.
 Failed or disputed payments are more common.
 Having security precautions in place reduces these risks.